Akarys42/simply-no-report/README.md

-# No Chat Reporting
+# Simply No Report

 This mod gives the option to server admins to disable chat reporting, in a non-intrusive way.
 It is **disabled by default** to let everyone decide what they want to do.

 ## Usage

 This mod is server side only.
-It can be enabled by setting the `disableChatReporting` gamerule to `true`.
+It can be enabled by setting the `disableChatReport` gamerule to `true`.

 ## Strategies